MathHubInfo/Frontend/README.md

 * `MMT_URL` -- The URL to the MathHub MMT Extension.
 If omitted, defaults to mocking the MMT server.
 * `NEWS_URL` -- The URL to retrieve news items from.
 If omitted, defaults to the news.json file under assets.
+* `GLOSSARY_URL` -- The URL to retrieve glossary items from.
+If omitted, defaults to the glossary.json file under mocks.
 * `ADMIN_URL` -- URL to the admin interface, defaults to `/admin/`
 * `BROWSER_ROUTER` -- If set to a non-empty string, use real webserver urls instead of fragments with the given base path.
 For this to work, the webserver should fallback to `index.html` on 404s.